 Login Settings

-Login Name: Enter a username for the web UI.
+User Name: Enter a username for the web UI.
 The

+default is admin.

-New Password: When changing your password, enter the
+Old Password: When changing your password, enter the old password here.

-new password here.
-The password is casesensitive.
-The length should be between 8 and 30 characters.
+New Password: When changing your password, enter the new password here.
+The password is case-sensitive.
+The length should be between 0 and 12 characters.

-Confirm Password: Enter the new password a second time for
+Confirm Password: Enter the new password a second time for confirmation purposes.
+Console Settings Status: This is enabled by default.
+Uncheck the box to disable the console.

-confirmation purposes.

-Console Settings

-Status: This is enabled by default.
-Uncheck the

-box to disable the console.

-Console Protocol: Select the type of protocol you would

-like to use, Telnet or SSH.
+Console Protocol: Select the type of protocol you would like to use, Telnet or SSH.

-Timeout: Set to 1 Min, 3 Mins, 5 Mins, 10 Mins,

-15 Mins or Never.
+Timeout: Set to 1 Min, 3 Mins, 5 Mins, 10 Mins, 15 Mins or Never.